maxpou/maxpou.fr/content/posts/2020/2020-01-20-generate-social-image-share-with-gatsby/index.md

 Social share images are used by social media (Twitter/Facebook/LinkedIn...) and also some conversational applications (Slack/Telegram/WhatsApp/...).

 Before we start, keep in mind that Gatsby is static website generator.
-We can't generate image *"on the fly"* as we do with other languages (i.e. PHP...).
+We can't generate images *"on the fly"* as we do with other dynamic languages (i.e. PHP...).

 ## Step 1: create the preview page